scipy/scipy.org/www/scipylib/building/linux.rst

 Debian and Ubuntu package optimized BLAS libraries in a exchangeable way.
 By default the reference BLAS libblas3 package is used.
-You can install other libraries like ATLAS or openblas and change the default one used via the alternatives mechanism:
+You can install other libraries like ATLAS or OpenBLAS and change the default one used via the alternatives mechanism:

 ::